The georeferenced raster (Raster)#

 crs=EPSG:4326

-or number.
-It will cast to a Mask
+<) with another Raster, ndarray or number.
+It will cast to a raster mask, i.e. a boolean {class}

 # What raster pixels are less than 100?